Historical Curriculum Materials

 This site includes information about educational life in South Carolina as well as national trends in curriculum (primarily in a Progressive tradition).

 - Nietz, J. (1961).
 Old textbooks: spelling, grammar, reading, arithmetic, geography, American history, civil government, physiology, penmanship, art, music, as taught in the common schools from colonial days to 1900.
 Pittsburgh: University of Pittsburgh Press.
-Location: 371.32 N31O, SSHEL and Oak Street
+Location: 371.32 N31O, Main Stacks, Oak Street, and online

 - Nietz, J. (1966).
 The evolution of American secondary school textbooks; rhetoric & literature, algebra, geometry, natural history (zoology), botany, natural philosophy (physics), chemistry, Latin and Greek, French, German & world history as taught in American Latin grammar school academies and early high schools before 1900.
 Rutland, Vt.: C. E. Tuttle Co.
 Location: 371.32 N31E, Main Stacks and Oak Street